gsdlab/ClaferConfigurator/README.md

 ClaferConfigurator
 ==================

-v0.3.10
+v0.4.1

-An interactive, web-based, configurator for attributed feature models with inheritance subset of [Clafer](http://clafer.org).
+An interactive, web-based, configurator for models expressed in [Clafer](http://clafer.org).
 The configurator provides a novel approach to feature configuration, whereby the configurer works with multiple correct configurations at the same time instead of working with a single configuration, making configuration steps, and resolving configuration conflicts.
 When working with a single configuration, the configurer is often not aware of the impact of their configuration actions, and when conflicts arise, they have great difficulty resolving the conflicts.
 In contrast, in ClaferConfigurator, the configurers always see only correct configurations and can explore them using filtering, ordering, highlighting of the differences, and creating more configurations on demand.